 Lyndon is a 4th year English major at Northeastern University pursuing a BFA in English, and minors in Secondary Education and History.
 When he isn't reading, writing, playing music, or playing tennis, he enjoys being an international spy, the 5th ninja turtle, Game of Thrones extra, hand model, Tai Chi master, and what Willis was talking about.

-Margaret is currently an Operations Assistant at GrubStreet and is actively pursuing a degree in English at Northeastern University.
+Margaret is currently a Barista at Fabulist Cafe and is actively pursuing a degree in English at Northeastern University.
 Margaret has always lived in the Boston area and is happy to be a team member at GrubStreet's Seaport location.
 On any day that she is not at GrubStreet, they can be found reading books from all genres from satire to horror, watching movies, and combating writer's block with bizarre stream of consciousness writing exercises.See other articles by Margaret Farrell